kevinyoungggg/kevinyoungggg.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I’m a third year Master student from the School of Computer Science and Technology at [Zhejiang University](https://www.zju.edu.cn/english/), advised by Prof. [Chao Ni](https://jacknichao.github.io/#/).
-I received my Bachelor’s degree from [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/) in June 2021.
+I'm currently a Research Assistant at the Hong Kong University of Science and Technology, advised by Prof. [Daoyuan Wu](https://daoyuan14.github.io/) and Prof. [Shuai Wang](https://home.cse.ust.hk/~shuaiw/).
+I got my Master’s degree from the School of Computer Science and Technology at [Zhejiang University](https://www.zju.edu.cn/english/), advised by Prof. [Chao Ni](https://jacknichao.github.io/#/).
+Before that, I received my Bachelor’s degree from [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/) in June 2021.
 My research interest includes software engineering and code intelligence.

-## Selected Publications
+## 💻 Experiences
+2024.07 - Present, Research Assistant, the Hong Kong University of Science and Technology.

 ## Selected Publications

 - **[ASE-Challenge'23]** Unifying Defect Prediction, Categorization, and Repair by Multi-task Deep Learning **(CCF-A)**